There is a cat that looks like Tigger in real life …

 Clouded leopards use their lightning-fast bounciness to catch birds, monkeys, porcupines, squirrels, deer, and other small and medium-sized animals.
-They hunt arboreal (tree-living) prey and also prey on the ground.
+They hunt arboreal (tree-living) prey and also hunt prey on the ground.

 Meet the clouded leopard: